If you see something, say something.

 Can I get help diagramming the treatment area?

 If MAC has done the treatment in prior years and the information that MAC has is still correct, you can note “treat same as last year.”
+If you need help, reach out to the GLIA Board of Directors.

 Do I need to sign the form in two places?